-My research focuses on information security and distributed systems, with emphasis on secure protocols for distributed systems.
-Current research topics are:
+My research focuses on information security, cryptography, and distributed systems, with emphasis on secure protocols for distributed systems.

 The blockchain is a public ledger, maintained by many nodes without central authority using a distributed cryptographic protocol, for recording transactions.
-The nodes validate the information to be appended to the blockchain, and a consensus protocol ensures that the nodes agree on a unique order in which entries are appended.
-Distributed protocols tolerating faults and adversarial attacks, coupled with cryptographic mechanisms are needed for this.
-They related to so-called Byzantine agreement protocols.
+The nodes validate the information to be appended to the blockchain.
+A distributed consensus protocol tolerating faults and adversarial attacks ensures that the nodes agree on a unique order in which entries are appended.
+Further cryptographic tools play an important role.

-Based on our earlier work in distributing trust on the Internet , , we are exploring consensus protocols and security mechanisms, and apply them in the context of the Hyperledger Project.
-Hyperledger is an industry-wide effort to develop an open-source blockchain.
-We have developed protocols for dealing with non-deterministic operations on blockchains and are actively involved in the development of Hyperledger Fabric.
+Based on earlier work on BFT consensus for distributing trust over the Internet , , and the recent XFT (cross-fault tolerance) protocol , we are exploring consensus protocols and security mechanisms, and apply them to blockchain systems, mostly in the context of Hyperledger Fabric.
+We have been involved in the development of Fabric from the start and contributed important designs and key components.
+We have developed protocols for dealing with non-deterministic operations on blockchains and formulated the architecture of Fabric 1.0.

 See also: a blog about distributing trust, a blog about blockchain consensus, a short video, or the project page.